ralphjohnson-mongodb/multicloud-imagerecognition/readme.md

 - Then open the search page and perform some random searches.
 To make these searches more impactful, modify the function execuing the search and comment out/in the logic to run a fuzzy search describing the ease at which you can use this capability to provide a rich user experiece.
 - Finally navigate to charts via Atlas and demonstrate how easy it is to create some visual representations of the data.
 Show the ability to embed the dashboard and navigate back to the HTML page to demonstrate that embedded dashboard.
 If time allows add a second chart to the dashboard and show how this is immediately reflected in the embedded page.

+**Note - the charts button has been commented out of the index page because the performnce of rendering the embedded chart was really bad.
+If demoing charts I would simply show how easy it is to create a chart and talk about the ability to embedded it.**

 To make the demo interactive, use one of the many QR Code generators to generate and present a QR code that the audience can use to access the HTML pages.
 They can then find and load images themselves.